StefanSchubert/sabi/CONTRIBUTING.md

 You are missing a feature?
 Just create a new Issue for this project.
 Please use an agile form when writing a new story like "As 'ROLE' I require 'FEATURE/FUNCTION' to have 'DESIRED_BENEFIT'."
 Or in case you want to file a bug, it would be good if you provide as much information that is required to reproduce the bug.

-### Browse other users issues an vote them
+### Browse other users issues and vote them
-If you are interested in sugested issues from other users too, give it a smily (githubs 'like it' button).
+If you are interested in suggested issues from other users too, tag it with a smily (githubs 'like it' button).
-Those with the highest count have better chanced for being scheduled for the next release.
+Those ones with the highest count have better chances for being scheduled for the next release cycle.

 ## As a Developer